rutishauserlab/SBCAT-NO-release-NWB/README.md

 ## MATLAB Analysis

-The main script in this repo, `NWB_SBCAT_analysis_demo_main.m`, is designed to analyze the released dataset and to reproduce select figures & metrics noted in Daume et. al. 2024.
-It can calculate several metrics related to behavior (reaction time, accuracy), spike sorting, and single-unit (SU) activity during the task.
+The main script in this repo, `NWB_SBCAT_SO_analysis_main.m`, is designed to analyze the released dataset and to reproduce select figures & metrics noted in Daume et. al. 2024b.
+It can calculate several metrics related to behavior (reaction time, accuracy) and single-unit (SU) activity during the task.

 ### Steps to Use the Script
 * **Set Parameters:** The first section of the script sets important parameters.
 The `importRange` is the range of files for the dataset.
-For the current release, subject IDs have a range of `1:44`.
+For the current release, subject IDs have a range of `1:46`.
 The full range can also be specified by setting `importRange=[]`.

 * **Initialization and Pathing:** The script then defines the directory paths for the code, the currently installed MatNWB package, and the dataset, and then adds them to the MATLAB path.
 If figures are generated, there is an additional option to add a custom save destination.
 Please ensure that the defined paths in the script are correct for your setup.
 This section also uses MatNWB's generateCore() function to initialize the NWB API if it has not been initialized already.